-11. Attachments: None
+11. Attachments:

+None

+ENVIRONMENTAL FACTORS POTENTIALLY AFFECTED:

-ENTIALLY AFFECTED: d below would be potentially affected cant Impact" as indicated by the checkli □Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality □Biological Resources ☐ Cultural Resources □ Energy □Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance I find that although the proposed ENVIRONMENTAL IMPAC I find that the proposed ENVIRONMENTAL IMPAC I find that the proposed proposed impact an earlier document purson measures based on the ear REPORT is required, but it is a light of that although the proposed proposed proposed in the proposed pr project COULD NOT have a significant will be prepared.
-Toposed project could have a significant in this case because revisions in the project A MITIGATED NEGATIVE DECLARATION of the project MAY have a significant of the p t effect on the environment, there will oject have been made by or agreed to N will be prepared. effect on the environment, and an eart impact" or "potentially significant ect 1) has been adequately analyzed in 2) has been addressed by mitigation sheets.
-An ENVIRONMENTAL IMPACT earn to be addressed. effect on the environment, because all tely in an earlier EIR or NEGATIVE seen avoided or mitigated pursuant to Signature on file.
-Prepared by Jeremy Ballard March Date 20, 2023
+The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages.

+□Aesthetics ☐ Agriculture & Forestry Resources □ Air Quality ☐Biological Resources □ Cultural Resources Energy □Geology / Soils ☐ Greenhouse Gas Emissions Hazards & Hazardous Materials ☐ Hydrology / Water Quality Land Use / Planning ☐ Mineral Resources □ Noise □ Population / Housing □ Public Services □ Recreation □ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems □ Wildfire ☐ Mandatory Findings of Significance

+DETERMINATION: (To be completed by the Lead Agency) On the basis of this initial evaluation:

+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

+I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.

+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

+I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

+Signature on file.
+Prepared by Jeremy Ballard

+March 20, 2023 Date